rootstrap/rails_api_base/docs/impersonation.md

 # Impersonation

+## Installation

+1. The link to impersonate users is not available by default.
+To activate this tool, you need to set the `IMPERSONATION_URL` environment variable with the frontend URL where the auth params are taken and sent back to the server at `/api/v1/impersonations`.

+2. Add `include API::Concerns::Impersonation::Hooks` to `app/controllers/api/v1/api_controller.rb` in order to set the `impersonated_by` attribute in the `current_user` and the `impersonated` header in the response.

 ## How does it work?

 1. **Access Impersonation Link:**
-   - AdminUsers can find a link to impersonate users within the ActiveAdmin show page for users.
+   - `AdminUser`s can find a link to impersonate users within the ActiveAdmin show page for users.

 2. **Initiate Impersonation Request:**
-   - When an AdminUser clicks on the impersonation link, a request containing encrypted data is sent to a route specified by the `IMPERSONATION_URL` environment variable.
+   - When an `AdminUser` clicks on the impersonation link, a request containing signed data is sent to a route specified by the `IMPERSONATION_URL` environment variable.

-3. **Decrypt Data and Obtain Authentication Headers:**
+3. **Verify Data and Obtain Authentication Headers:**
-   - The designated route responsible for handling the encrypted data must make a POST request to `api/v1/impersonations`.
+   - The designated route responsible for handling the signed data must make a POST request to `api/v1/impersonations`.
 This action retrieves the necessary authentication headers, including an additional header indicating that the headers are associated with an ongoing impersonation session.
 This extra header is named `impersonated`.

 4. **Establish Impersonation Session:**
-   - With the obtained headers, the frontend is equipped to make requests to the Rails API base, effectively simulating the experience of being another user.
+   - With the obtained headers, the frontend is equipped to make requests to the server, effectively simulating the experience of being another user.

-This workflow ensures a secure and seamless user impersonation process for AdminUsers.
+This workflow ensures a secure and seamless user impersonation process for `AdminUser`s.
 Adjust the configurations as needed based on your environment and requirements.

-## Installation

-1. The link to impersonate users is not available by default.
-To activate this tool, you need to set the `IMPERSONATION_URL` environment variable.

-2. Add `include API::Concerns::Impersonation::Hooks` to `app/controllers/api/v1/api_controller.rb` in order to set the `impersonated_by` attribute in the `current_user` and the `impersonated` header in the response.

 ## Configuration

-The encrypted data has a TTL of 5 minutes, to change this value update the `Impersonation::Verifier::EXPIRATION` constant.
+The signed data has a TTL of 5 minutes, to change this value update the `Impersonation::Verifier::EXPIRATION` constant.

 Impersonated sessions have a TTL of 1 hour, to change this value update the lifespan at app/objects/impersonation/authenticator.rb